feihong/chinese-music-processors/streetvoice/README.md

 ## Troublshooting

-If mitmproxy reports inability to connect to certain servers, then you may need to upgrade it by running `brew upgrade mitmproxy`.
+If mitmproxy reports inability to connect to certain servers, then you may need to upgrade it by running `yarn upgrade`.